peterhajas/peterhajas.com/site/cool_sites.md

 Title: Cool Sites

-This is a list of cool sites that you should check out, alphabetized
+This is a list of cool sites that you should check out, unalphabetized

 - [buzzert.net](https://buzzert.net)
 - [max.town](https://max.town)